doodymartin/jjProj/README.md

 and run the maven build command below.
 The application's executable jar will be produced in the target directory.

  - **mvn clean install**

+Junit test faiures will cause the build to fail and stop.
 -------------------------------------
 Running ATM Machine from command line
 -------------------------------------